 Core Team Training - How to Start Marriage Ministry in Your Parish

-Description: This workshop offers an overview of the key relational skills needed for those who help prepare engaged couples for Catholic marriage, and those who accompany married couples throughout the stages of married life.
+Description: This workshop offers an overview of key relational skills that will help those in leadership positions in parish marriage ministry, especially those directly involved in the mentoring of engaged couples and those who are willing to accompany other married couples in dealing with particular family life challenges.
 Topics include active listening, levels of marital communication, process of forgiveness and reconciliation, accompanying prayer, and cultivating virtues.

 Presentation Skills Training for Marriage Ministers